IntEL4CoRo/ease_fall_school_2022/README.md

 * Add directory for the other lectures and create a readme at least, if they don't use docker
 * Add Windows Docker install
 * Add Mac Docker install
-* don't use docker desktop for linux, on windows there's no other option though
+* Don't use docker desktop for linux, on windows there's no other option though

 ## Enable Hardware-Virtualization